 How do you determine whether the Size and PPI of your photo are adequate for a large graphic reproduction?

-Determine the resolution to be used before taking or purchasing a photo and consider the final output.
-Pixus needs 100 dpi to get a photo quality print.
-View the example on the right.
-You are designing a 22" x 28" poster and you want your image to be 22" wide.
-The photograph you're using is 5.5" x 7".
 First enlarge the photo 400% to have a large enough background and check the resolution by opening your original photo in Photoshop or another photo program.
-Many programs offer different approaches to resolution, so it's important to refer to your users manual for specific instructions.
+Many programs offer different approaches to resolution, so it’s important to refer to your user manual for specific instructions.
 In PhotoShop, go to Image>file size (figure 1) and the size and resolution or pixels per inch will be displayed.
-If your photo is 400 ppi or larger, it's ready to be enlarged and used as the background.
+If your photo is 400 ppi or larger, it’s ready to be enlarged and used as the background.
 Next, rescan the original or retake the digital photo at this larger size if the photo is less than 400 ppi.

 Tip: Once the artwork becomes electronic, it cannot be enlarged without the loss of quality.
-For best quality image prints, begin with a higher resolution photograph when designing your project.
-Your image can always be re-sized when the project is finalized.
+For the best quality image prints, begin with a higher resolution photograph when designing your project.
+Your image can always be resized when the project is finalized.

 Resolution: Sample Images